 What we described above is the procedure used by Parkrun.
 In theory, you can do without Step 2 provided you can line people up in the right finish order before taking down their barcodes in Step 3, which would be possible in smaller and sparser races.

 Some things to consider before adopting a barcode system for your race are the following:

-- Since barcode systems record times and participant positions separately, they are critically reliant on both lists being complete and accurate.
+- Since barcode systems record times and participant positions separately, they rely on both lists being complete and accurate.
 A single error or omission in one can bump around the whole stack of finish times, affecting all subsequent times.
 So you should seriously consider doubling up on all steps with a backup official (or an altogether separate backup system; more on that later).

 NFC stands for Near Field Communication and it is the technology behind contactless payments.
-NFC chips are a type of low-frequency (therefore short read-range) RFID chip that are cheap to acquire and easy to configure and they can be read by any smartphone with a suitable reader-app installed by bringing the phone close to the NFC chip.
+NFC chips are a type of low-frequency (therefore short read-range) RFID chip that are cheap to acquire, easy to configure and – perhaps best thing of all – can be read by any smartphone with a suitable reader app.

 When it comes to timing a race, you’d use NFC tags in a very similar way to barcodes and QR codes, that is, to identify participants by scanning their tags.
 So, why bother with NFC tags at all and not use barcodes?